rsolov23/Code-Quiz/README.md

 1. Click on Start Quiz
 2. Answer 6 multiple choice questions
 3. Enter your initials to submit your score
+4. Click on High Score to see your entry

 ### Github Profile